• Skip to primary navigation

 • You can use corn starch instead of potato starch.

 • If you don’t have bitters, you have a couple of choices.
-You can use some fresh lemon zest or use vanilla extract.
+You can use some fresh lemon zest or use vanilla extract or almond extract.

 • Let the pie rest about 2 hours after it bakes before cutting into it.